 DKNG INVESTIGATION ALERT: Bernstein Liebhard is Investigating DraftKings Inc. for Violations of the Securities Laws

-NEW YORK, June 15, 2021 /PRNewswire/ -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, is investigating potential securities fraud claims on behalf of shareholders of DraftKings Inc. ("DraftKings" or the "Company") (NASDAQ: DKNG) resulting from allegations that DraftKings might have issued misleading information to the investing public.
+NEW YORK, June 15, 2021 (GLOBE NEWSWIRE) -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, is investigating potential securities fraud claims on behalf of shareholders of DraftKings Inc. ("DraftKings" or the "Company") ( DKNG) resulting from allegations that DraftKings might have issued misleading information to the investing public.

 If you purchased DraftKings securities, and/or would like to discuss your legal rights and options please visit DraftKings Shareholder Investigation or contact Joseph R. Seidman, Jr. toll free at (877) 779-1414 or [email protected].